Minerals in Cattle Urine

 Phosphorus is also mostly eliminated in the faeces, its urinary excretion is low.
 Acute ruminal acidosis increases urinary phosphorus (ENEMARK et al., 2004 ; NIKOLOV, 1998) and kidney failure can also cause hyperphosphaturia (LUNN et McGUIRK, 1990).

-The linear relationship between digestive absorption of magnesium and urinary excretion makes it a good indicator of nutritional status (MESCHY, 2010).
-Urinary concentration is more sensitive to magnesium deficiency than plasma concentration, making urinalysis the test of choice to diagnose magnesium deficiency.
-Metabolic acidosis, including that induced by low BACA in the diet, can increase renal excretion of magnesium(LUNN and McGUIRK, 1990 ; LEAN et al., 2006).
+The linear relationship between the digestive absorption of magnesium and its urinary excretion makes it a good indicator of nutritional status (MESCHY, 2010).
+Urine concentration is more sensitive to magnesium deficiency than plasma concentration, making urine analysis the test of choice for diagnosing magnesium deficiency.
+Metabolic acidosis, including that induced by low BACA in the ration, can increase renal excretion of magnesium(LUNN et McGUIRK, 1990 ; LEAN et al., 2006).

-Urinary excretion of electrolytes (K, Na, Cl)
+- Urinary excretion of electrolytes (K, Na, Cl)

-Urine is an interesting medium for assessing electrolyte intake given the efficiency of intestinal absorption, low faecal excretion (MESCHY, 2010) and the lack of storage in the body (APPER-BOSSARD et al., 2010).
-Linear relationships exist between sodium and chlorine intake and urinary elimination (APPER-BOSSARD et al., 2010).
+Urine is an interesting medium for assessing electrolyte intake given the efficiency of intestinal absorption, the low excretion of electrolytes by the fecal route, and the low level of excretion in the urine.
+(MESCHY, 2010) and the absence of storage in the body (APPER-BOSSARD et al., 2010).
+Linear relationships exist between sodium and chlorine intake and urinary elimination.
+(APPER-BOSSARD et al., 2010).
 The urinary concentrations of potassium, sodium and chlorine are thus indicators of the level of dietary intake.
 Find all the information concerning these analysis in our catalog of services